soniclavier/bigdata-notebook/_posts/2018-02-15-spark_continuous_processing.markdown

 <div class="col three">
 	<img class="col three" src="/img/spark_continuous/header.png">
 </div>
 Continuous Processing is Apache Spark's new Execution engine that allows very low latency(in milliseconds) event at a time processing.
-In this blog we are going to do an early peek at this still experimental feature in Apache Spark that is going to be available in version 2.3.
+In this blog, we are going to do an early peek at this still experimental feature in Apache Spark that is going to be available in version 2.3.
 I am going to assume that you are already familiar with Spark's micro-batch based execution engine.
 If you are not, do read my previous blog post [here](spark_structured_streaming.html).
 The code used in this blog post is available in my [Github repo](https://github.com/soniclavier/bigdata-notebook/blob/master/spark_23/src/main/scala/com/vishnuviswanath/spark/streaming/ContinuousKafkaStreaming.scala) <i class="fa fa-github" aria-hidden="true"></i>

 ### **From MicroBatch to ContinuousProcessing**
 Apache Spark has been providing stream processing capabilities via micro-batching all this while, the main disadvantage of this approach is that each task/micro-batch has to be collected and scheduled at regular intervals, through which the best(minimum) latency that Spark could provide is around 1 second.
 There was no concept of a single event/message processing.
 Continuous processing is Spark's attempt to overcome this limitations to provide stream processing with very low latencies.